-Here’s the thing: to get a hot tub covered by insurance, you have to have an actual medical need for it.
+Here’s the thing: To get a hot tub covered by insurance, you have to have an actual medical need for it.
 Like injury.
 Spine problems.
-Etc. But if you do, asking your doctor if s/he thinks hot tub therapy would help certainly doesn’t hurt.
+Etc. If you do, asking your doctor if s/he thinks hot tub therapy would help certainly doesn’t hurt.

 If they do think it would be beneficial to your situation, make sure they write a script.
 From there, call your insurance company.
-If you’ve got the Rx, and your policy doesn’t specifically state that a hot tub isn’t covered, it should count as a qualifying piece of medical equipment.
-Medical equipment is covered on many plans.
+If you’ve got the Rx, and your policy doesn’t specifically state that a hot tub isn’t covered, it should count as a qualifying piece of durable medical equipment (DME).
+Durable medical equipment is covered on many plans.

 If it’s not, and you still really want and can afford that hot tub, take the prescription with you when you buy it.
 That will eliminate the sales tax.

-Plus, if insurance doesn’t cover hot tubs–even as a piece of medical equipment–it could be tax deductible as a medical expense.
+Plus, if insurance doesn’t cover the hot tub, it could be tax-deductible as a medical expense.
 So is the electric you’ll use to run it.

-Buying a hot tub yourself?
+Buying a hot tub sans insurance company?
 Just because it’s tax deductible doesn’t mean you shouldn’t score a great deal.
 Make sure to check out sites like Groupon before making your purchase.